Strong leaders craft a winning strategy in challenging conditions

 Communicating effectively on-camera is challenging

-Leaders, let’s face the hard truth upfront – it is challenging to communicate effectively on-camera.
+Leaders, let’s face the hard truth upfront – it is challenging to communicate effectively during a video call.
 Three reasons explain why this mode of communication can be daunting for leaders.
 First, you must understand the technology.
 Technical difficulties will ruin your day if you are clueless.
 Second, others can see you up close, and personal.
 Some of us (I fall into this category) have a face for radio, not the camera.
 Third, it is easy to get distracted, especially if you are on a laptop computer or phone.
 Trust me – if you are distracted, you can bet others are as well.

 Make sure you are proficient with the technology.